 Best Breakfast: Los Mandiles – On the malecón, or Pan Que Pan – Just up the main street a couple of blocks, next to the yellow “Dulceria” candy store, or Pepegina’s – Right on the main plaza (colorful chairs, great people watching)

-Best Dinner: Mi Loreto – Just west of the mission (great service, rich, authentic meals, cozy ambiance), or El Zopilote – they do more than just great beer
+Best Dinner: Mi Loreto (Oaxacan cuisine – order the “Combinación Mexicana!) – Just west of the mission (great service, rich, authentic meals, cozy ambiance), you may need reservations if it’s busy season.
+I also love El Zopilote – they do more than just great beer.

 Best Street Food: La Super Torta